theochem/horton/doc/user_hf_dft.rst

 **Disclaimer.** The relevant Hartree-Fock and DFT features in Horton are explained below.
-This is all very different from a regular quantum chemistry code where one just prepares an input file with a molecular geometry and some control options.
-Instead, Horton is designed to allow one to interfer with most of the internals, and, in that way, make intersting fundamental research easy and enjoyable.
+This is all very different from a regular quantum chemistry code where you just prepare an input file with a molecular geometry and some control options.
+Instead, Horton is designed to allow you to tinker with most of the internals, and, in that way, make interesting fundamental research easy and enjoyable.

 Horton can do restricted and unrestricted HF/DFT SCF calculations in various different ways.
 The following sections cover the typical steps of a calculation:

-1) Definition of the (molecular electronic) Hamiltonian
+1) Setting up the (molecular electronic) Hamiltonian
-2) An initial guess of the orbitals
+2) Generating an initial guess of the orbitals
-3) A definition of the effective Hamiltonian
+3) Defining the effective Hamiltonian
-4) Choose an orbital occupations scheme
+4) Choose an orbital occupation scheme
 5) Run an SCF algorithm

 The last section contains an overview of complete examples that are shipped (and tested) with Horton.
-These may be convenient as a starting point for the preparation of your own scripts.
-One may also just dive straight into these examples and consult to first five sections to better understand how each example works.
+These may be convenient as a starting point when preparing your own scripts.
+You may also just dive straight into these examples and consult the first five sections to better understand how each example works.

 The code snippets below use the following conventions for variable names.
 The